Britain Simons

 Britain Simons is an American actor and influencer.
 He has garnered a following on a number of social media platforms, including TikTok.
 Also, known for his appearance on Disney's Descendants: School of Secrets appearing in 7 out of 23 episodes and having a minor part in the Lifetime original film Online Abduction (also known as Cyber Case), and playing the Badge Badger in the State Farm commercials.
 He began his professional career by doing commercials in 2014 in a local spot for Pappa Rollo's Pizza produced by Time Warner Cable while still attending university.
-He continued his career in Hollywood, CA by starring in independent films such as Surgey, television appearances on Disney Channel, Lifetime Television and Investigation Discovery, and commercials for Honda, War Dragons App, Toyota, State Farm, and Walmart.
+He continued his career in Hollywood, California by starring in independent films such as Surgery, television appearances on Disney Channel, Lifetime Television and Investigation Discovery, and commercials for Honda, War Dragons App, Toyota, State Farm, and Walmart.

 In 2016, Britain performed the leading voiceover role of Daichi in the American English language version of Tsuburaya Productions feature film Ultraman X The Movie, the special 50th Ultra Series Anniversary theatrical feature film of Ultraman X. In 2020, he appeared in the episode "Sing, Sing, Sing" on the series Penny Dreadful: City of Angels on Showtime (TV network).

 Early life and education

-Simons was born In Durango, Colorado to Kelly (Roelke), a photographer, and David Simons, a contractor and architect.
-He has one sibling, an older sister named Gentry Simons, who works in freelance marketing.
+Simons was born In Durango, Colorado to Kelly Roelke, a photographer, and David Simons, a contractor and architect.
+He has one sibling, an older sister named Gentry Simons, who works in Ayurvedic medicine.
 His parents separated when he was four and relocated to Montrose, CO until he earned his high school diploma and moved away for college.

 As a teen, Britain discovered community theatre and competitive speech team while preparing for a life as an engineer.
 He traveled to New York City, NY with the Carnegie Hall Singers, attended the National Youth Leadership Forum on National Security in Washington D.C., and earned his diploma from Montrose High School in 2010.
 He made the decision with his parents to pursue acting.
 From there, he received the Daniels Fund Scholarship to attend the university of his choice.
 He graduated with his Bachelor of Fine Arts degree in Theatre Studies from Baylor University, in Texas.
 He also attended the National Theater Institute at the Eugene O'Neill Theater Center in Waterford, Connecticut, NYC and he spent a short time in St. Petersburg, Russia with The St. Petersburg State Theater Arts Academy.
 After he moved to Hollywood he continued his training with John Kirby.

 Career

+Simons has garnered a following of 127 thousand (previously 323+ thousand before an account ban) on TikTok 2.0 and 121+ thousand on Instagram.
+In early 2024, Tiktok and other platforms began allegedly censoring traditional health and remedy information.
+According to sources, Britain used official U.S. Government scientific studies (PubMed, NIH, etc.) to teach about "The Science of Natural Remedies," but was banned on TikTok for his educational content.
+He has since committed to rebuilding his community.